 Venus calendar in rock art, Negev Desert Israel

-Ancient rock art suggests that Venus was revered not only for its perceived beauty but also for its role as a reliable Calendar.
+Ancient rock art suggests that Venus was revered not only for it radiant beauty but also for its role as a reliable Calendar verifying the match of the Moon and Sun cycles.
 Venus follows a precise cycle, reappearing as the morning star every eight years in close alignment with the Spring Equinox.
 This extraordinary consistency made Venus a powerful symbol of cosmic order and stability.
-In Mesopotamian culture, this cycle held such significance that it became the foundation for celestial celebrations, marking Venus’ return as a time of renewal.
+In Mesopotamian culture—particularly among the Sumerians, Akkadians, and later Babylonians—this cycle held immense religious and ceremonial importance.
+The goddess Inanna (later known as Ishtar) was associated with Venus, and her mythologies often mirrored the planet’s phases of disappearance and return.

 Venus Octagonal and pentagonal cycles